 Many students, LGBT or not, are targeted for bullying by students who perceive any difference in peers as a cue to confront and harass.

 Comments, actions and subtle homophobia or transphobia against students can have a lasting effect.

-Diversity comes in many packages, and students need to learn how to value and even appreciation all of the differences, to make their school a safe space for youth who are or are perceived as LGBT.
+Diversity comes in many packages, and students need to learn how to value and even appreciate all of the differences, to make their school a safe space for youth who are, or are perceived as, LGBT.

 Cool Scenes – Diversity – Classroom Activity Kit

 by Stephanie Mitelman, M.A., CSE, AASECT Certified Sexuality Educator

 This game illustrates different scenarios, specific to students in same-sex relationships and transgender students, and harassment they may receive.

 It asks students to vote on whether the scene is cool or not and what are appropriate responses.

 A brief discussion between each scenario should occur.